JetBlue warns of higher cash burn as coronavirus rages

 Q4 revenue could fall 70%

-JetBlue Airways Corp. warned Monday that a resurgence in COVID-19 infections will cause the company to burn through as much $8 million during the final three months of the year.
+JetBlue Airways Corp. warned Monday that a resurgence in COVID-19 infections will cause the company to burn through as much $8 million per day during the final three months of the year.

 Continue Reading Below